skybrud/sky-video/readme.md

 `<sky-video src="URL" poster="imageURL"></sky-video>`

-- `src` should be a valid Vimeo or YouTube embed URL.
+- `src` should be a valid Youtube, Vimeo or Dreambroker embed URL.
 - `poster` is just a URL to an image.

 ## Credits